watercubz/Cloud-gallery/README.md

 docker-compose up --build
 ```

-## 🤝 Contribution Guide for **Cloud Gallery**
+## 🤝 Contribution Guide for **MTAAI-corey**

-Thank you for your interest in improving Cloud Gallery!
+Thank you for your interest in improving MTAAI-core!
 Please follow these three simple steps to submit your contributions:

 ## Step 1: Description of the Issue or Feature